Jewish Community Pantry

 The Jewish Community Pantry is supported by the Emergency Pantry Network of the Hunger Task Force.
 For more information regarding donations, financial support, and volunteering opportunities, please contact Dorene Paley at 414-967-8217.

 To make a secure donation online, click here or send checks to:

 Attn: Dorene Paley, 6255 N. Santa Monica Blvd., Whitefish Bay, WI 53217.

-Hunger Task Force prohibits discrimination in all its programs and activities on the basis of race, color, national origin, age, disability, and where applicable, sex, marital status, familial status, parental status, religion, sexual orientation, genetic information, political beliefs, reprisal, or because all or part of an individual's income is derived from any public assistance program.
-(Not all prohibited bases apply to all programs.)
+The U.S. Department of Agriculture prohibits discrimination against its customers, employees and applicants for employment on the bases of race, color, national origin, age, dis ability, sex, gender, identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation or all or part of an individual’s income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
+(Not all prohibited bases will apply to all programs and/or employment activities).

 Washington, DC 20250-9410

 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at 800-877-8339 or 800-845-6136 (Spanish).

 For any other information dealing with Supplemental Nutrition Assistance Program (SNAP) issues, persons should either contact the USDA SNAP Hotline Number at 800-221-5689 which is also in Spanish, or call the State Information/Hotline Numbers (click the link for a listing of hotline numbers by State) found online at http://www.fns.usda.gov/snap/contact_info/hotlines.htm.